predictivelabsai/movies-product-placement/docs/slides_content.md

-# Vadis Media Product Placement AI Platform
+# Movie Analytics Platform
 ## AI-Powered Script Generation & Revenue Forecasting

 ---

 # AI transforms script development and product placement into a data-driven, efficient process

 The entertainment industry faces challenges in script development, product placement identification, casting decisions, and revenue forecasting.
 Traditional methods are time-consuming, subjective, and lack data-driven insights.
-Vadis Media Product Placement AI Platform addresses these challenges by integrating artificial intelligence with industry-standard databases to streamline the entire production workflow from script generation to financial forecasting.
+Movie Analytics Platform addresses these challenges by integrating artificial intelligence with industry-standard databases to streamline the entire production workflow from script generation to financial forecasting.

 The platform combines OpenAI's GPT-4 for natural language generation, TMDB's comprehensive actor database, and real-time market data to provide actionable insights.
 This integration reduces script development time by 60%, improves product placement identification accuracy by 75%, and enhances casting decisions through data-driven recommendations.